The Foreclosure Prevention Project is committed to redressing the economic and social inequalities created by predatory lending practices.

 In New York City, predatory lending practices threaten thousands of homeowners with foreclosure, stripping them of valuable equity in their homes.
 Predatory mortgage lending involves an array of abusive practices, including excessive points and fees, high-pressure sales tactics, misrepresentation of loan terms, aggressive solicitation of minority neighborhoods, and making loans without regard to the borrower’s ability to repay.
 Predatory lending has a disproportionate impact on minority and elderly homeowners, who often rely on their homes as their only form of financial security.

-The Foreclosure Prevention Project screens referrals from neighborhoods throughout New York City regardless of zip code.
+The Foreclosure Prevention Project screens referrals from neighborhoods throughout Brooklyn regardless of zip code.
 If you have an emergency be sure to describe the circumstances in your message.
-For non-emergency calls it may take several days for our staff to return your call.

 To get help from the Foreclosure Prevention Project, please leave a message with the project’s hotline at 718-246-3279